 You can copy and paste the sky map URL from the GraceDB or drag and drop a HEALPix FITS file from your operating system's file browser in the main Aladin window.
-Aladin recognizes only the standard HEALPix format with the file extension .fits.gz.
-Here we will work with the LALinference sky map of GW170817.
+Aladin v12 recognizes both the standard HEALPix format with the file extension .fits.gz and the multi-resolution HEALPix format, distinguished by the file extension .multiorder. fits.
+Better performances are achieved with the multi-resolution format.
+Here we will work with the LALInference sky map of GW170817.

-&lt;sup>1 Fernique, P., Allen, et al. 2015, Astron.
+&lt;sup>1 Fernique, P., et al. 2015, Astron.
 Astrophys., 578, A114. doi:10.1051/0004-6361/201526075